Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 How early should the Inca Trail be booked?

-For May to September, it is advisable to book several months in advance.
-The total number of about 500 people per day also includes guides, cooks, and porters, so spots for hikers quickly become scarce.
+For May to September, it's worth booking several months in advance.
+The total number of about 500 people per day also includes guides, cooks, and porters, so spots for hikers fill up quickly.

 Can you hike the Inca Trail without a guide?

 No, the classic Inca Trail requires a permit and is organized through authorized providers.
-An individual start without appropriate organization is not permitted.
+Individual starts without proper organization are not allowed.

 Which months are closed for maintenance?

-February is the planned closure month for maintenance, conservation, and protective measures.
+February is the planned closing month for maintenance, conservation, and protection measures.
 Specific dates should be checked annually.

 Which documents are required at the checkpoint?

-Your passport is required because permits are tied to passport data.
+Your passport is required because permits are linked to passport data.
 The information provided during booking and on the document must match.

 How much does the altitude affect the route?